nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 ## 2. Author commits new code and pushes branch

-All changes for the ticket should be committed against the development branch.
+All changes for the ticket should be committed against the topic branch.
 It is fine to branch from this branch for experimentation, and to merge locally or in a separate review.

-Branches should be pushed to gitlab no less than daily to ensure safe-keeping of the code.
+Branches should be pushed to gitlab no less than daily to ensure safe-keeping of code.

 ### Guidelines for code changes

 * __Keep change to a minimum__
   The bigger the change, the longer it will take to understand and review.
-Large changes bring a higher risk of breaking something
+Large changes bring a higher risk of breaking something.
 * __Do one thing__
   Avoid adding multiple functional changes in a single branch.
-You will need to structure your changes to allow isolated change requests
+Structure changes to allow isolated change requests
 * __Avoid reformatting__
-  Reformatted code can make it difficult to see the functional changes you have made.
-If you need to reformat, do so in a separate request, and make clear that it only contains formatting changes
+  Reformatted code can make it difficult to see functional changes.
+Reformatting should be done in a separate request, making clear that it only contains non-functional changes.
 * __Ensure the build passes__
-  Builds must pass all code quality checks including:
+  Builds must pass all code quality checks.
 * __Tests are written__
-  Review our [testing guidelines](../dev-tests-coding) to make sure they are fit for purpose
+  Review the [testing guidelines](../dev-tests-coding) to make sure they are fit for purpose.
 * __Consider squashing commits__
-  Squashing commits may allow you to remove unwanted changes Gitlab allows commits to be squashed on merge
+  Squashing commits can provide a cleaner Git history, and removes unwanted or experimental changes.
-  Forced pushes also make it difficult for your reviewer to collaborate
+  Forced pushes can make it difficult for your reviewer to collaborate.
+Take time to keep them informed.

 ## 3: Author creates/assigns Merge Request for review